Ewald Frank: Foundation of the religious congregation

 Ewald Frank rented a small hall in Krefeld and began his popular mission work.
 In 1964, the Freie Volksmission Krefeld, founded by Frank, was recognized as a public benefit association.
 It then had 250 members.
 In the same year, Frank traveled to India for the first time to preach about and share his faith.
 In October 2014, he left for his 25th mission to India.

 Frank undertook numerous missionary journeys.
 In 2001, his church had approximately 3000 members.
 In addition to a 550-seat church, the mission's printing and publishing house is located at the headquarters in Krefeld.
 The Freie Volksmission has full-time employees in 2014 and is mainly financed by donations.
 According to the Idea Agency, around 300 people gather for church.
 On 5 and 6 April 2014, the 50th anniversary services attracted 1,200 guests.

 Theology

-The objective of Frank for the Freie Volksmission was the "complete return to the teaching and practice of the primitive church at the time of the apostles".
-The church rejects the Nicene Creed and the Trinity, which unite major Christian churches.
-It practices "baptism by a believer" and suggests that followers leave their former religious communities.
+According to the website of the Freie Volksmission, Frank's theology was based on the Bible as "the only source and complete foundation of our faith, the only guideline in teaching and life".
+The objective of Frank for the Freie Volksmission was the "complete return to the teaching and practice of the church at the time of the apostles".
+The church rejects the Nicene Creed and the Trinity, which unite major Christian churches, practices water baptism according to the apostolic pattern and suggests that followers leave their former religious communities.

 Frank was a follower of the controversial preacher William M. Branham and advocated his particular doctrine in speech and writing.

+Controversy

-He was presumed to be the spiritual successor of Paul Schäfer, the former leader of the sectarian cult colony Colonia Dignidad in Chile according to Westdeutsche Zeitung on 21 December 2011, citing a declaration from the regional court of Düsseldorf, but the Freie Volksmission distanced itself from Colonia Dignidad.
+Frank was presumed to be the spiritual successor of Paul Schäfer, the former leader of the sectarian cult colony Colonia Dignidad in Chile according to Westdeutsche Zeitung on 21 December 2011, citing a declaration from the regional court of Düsseldorf.
+The Freie Volksmission has, however, distanced itself from Colonia Dignidad.